Logic and Computation through the Lens of Semirings: Preliminaries

+To properly consider a circuit family $\mathcal{C}$ as an algorithm, some bounds for the computational complexity of obtaining the $n$th circuit when given $n$ are required.
+This would make them a \emph{uniform} model of computation.
+However, questions of uniformity lie outside the scope of this paper.
+Accordingly, we restrict our attention to \emph{non-uniform} circuit families, though we briefly return to the issue in the conclusion.

-These circuits of the previously defined class compute only polynomials.
-If we want them to mimic branching behaviour akin to $\BSSK$ machines, we need additional control structures.
+If we want the circuits to mimic branching behaviour akin to $\BSSK$ machines, we need additional control structures.
 For this reason, we add binary relations to branch on in the following way.